vladigleba/vladigleba.github.io/posts/basics/prayer.md

 When God provided manna for the Israelites, it didn’t simply fall into their mouths; they still had to go out and gather it.
 God wants us to cooperate with Him by investing ourselves in the process; otherwise, we risk becoming lazy with His blessings.
 The simple truth is that He will never do for us what we can do for ourselves, but once we have done our part, He will do what we cannot.

-## What is the ideal environment for prayer?
+## Where should I pray?

-> But thou, when thou prayest, *enter into thy closet*, and when thou hast *shut thy door*, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.
+> But you, when you pray, *go into your room*, and when you have *shut your door*, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.
-{% ct 'Matthew 6:6' %}
+{% ct 'Matthew 6:6, NKJV' %}

 > And in the morning, rising up a great while before day, he went out, and departed into a *solitary place*, and there prayed.
 {% ct 'Mark 1:35' %}